fdilke/bewl/README.md

 This [animated video](http://www.youtube.com/watch/?v=nUwjGBHXKYs) was an initial attempt to explain Bewl (back when it was called Bile)

-To see the current to-do list and state of play, you can view this [Trello board](https://trello.com/b/PfdnsRNl/bewl)
+To see the current to-do list and state of play, you can view this [Trello board](https://trello.com/b/PfdnsRNl/bewl).
+There's also a
+[continuous integration setup](https://snap-ci.com/fdilke/bewl/branch/master) which runs all the tests on each commit.

 # Intended applications